pyraven/gcp-terraform-chainlink/README.md

 https://docs.chain.link/docs/enabling-https-connections

 The Ethereum node (set to Mainnet) is still syncing -- about 150GB after 24 hours.. should of used a bigger instance...still unsure if this will work.
+Tell Google to send more free credits my way while we wait.
+I might need them...

 You'll need to be authenticated with the right role/project via the GCLOUD CLI to use this template.